cconeil/Standard-Template-Protocols/README.md

 ## TODO:
-There's a ton that we can do hear, and I would love to hear suggestions and get pull requets.
+There's a ton that we can do here, and I would love to hear suggestions and get pull requets.
 Here are some things that I'm planning to work on in the immediate future.

-1. A protocol for a 3D touch force gesture.
-2. A protocol for view controllers that implements default peek and pop for force touch.
+1. A protocol for view controllers that implements default peek and pop for force touch.
-3. A protocol for view controllers that drops down an error banner.
+2. A protocol for view controllers that drops down an error banner.

 ## License
 Standard Template Protocols is released under the MIT license.
 See LICENSE for details.